andreibleortu/imx8mq-linux/README.md

+# Makefile & configs for building U-Boot and Linux for TechNexion's PICO-PI-IMX8M

 These configuration files are a result of the [2024 ARM Summer School](https://ocw.cs.pub.ro/courses/ass), held in the Faculty of Automatic Control and Computer Science of the POLITEHNICA University of Bucharest and sponsored by Google.

 **Warning:** This Makefile is intended to be run on a Debian-based Linux system.
 It might wipe unintended disks.
 Inspect the code for the `9-diskimg` and `boot-linux` stages and make sure you don't have disks matching those modified by the script.
 Running these stages may require root privileges.